Flammarion engraving: Attribution

-In 1957, astronomer Ernst Zinner claimed that the image dated to the German Renaissance, but he was unable to find any version published earlier than 1906.
-Further investigation, however, revealed that the work was a composite of images characteristic of different historical periods, and that it had been made with a burin, a tool used for wood engraving only since the late 18th century.
+In the early 20th century, the scholar Heinz Strauss dated the image to the period 1520–1530, while Heinrich Röttinger suggested that it had been made in 1530–60.
+In 1957, historian of astronomy Ernst Zinner claimed that the image dated to the German Renaissance, but he was unable to find any version published earlier than 1906.
+The same image was used by psychoanalyst Carl Jung in his 1959 book Flying Saucers: A Modern Myth of Things Seen in the Skies.
+Jung speculated that the image was a Rosicrucian engraving from the 17th century.
+The eminent art historian Erwin Panofsky also thought that illustration was from the 17th century, while his colleague Ernst Gombrich judged it to be modern.
+In 1970, Jung's associate Marie-Louise von Franz reproduced and discussed the image in her book Number and Time, where it was captioned "The hole open to eternity, the spiritual pilgrim discovering another world".
+Von Franz suggested that the image might be a 19th-century woodcut.

 The image was traced to Flammarion's book by Arthur Beer, an astrophysicist and historian of German science at Cambridge and, independently, by Bruno Weber, the curator of rare books at the Zürich central library.
+Weber argued that the work was a composite of images characteristic of different historical periods, and that it had been made with a burin, a tool used for wood engraving only since the late 18th century.

 Flammarion had been apprenticed at the age of twelve to an engraver in Paris and it is believed that many of the illustrations for his books were engraved from his own drawings, probably under his supervision.
 Therefore, it is plausible that Flammarion himself created the image, though the evidence for this remains inconclusive.
 Like most other illustrations in Flammarion's books, the engraving carries no attribution.
 Although sometimes referred to as a forgery or a hoax, Flammarion does not characterize the engraving as a medieval or renaissance woodcut, and the mistaken interpretation of the engraving as an older work did not occur until after Flammarion's death.
 The decorative border surrounding the engraving is distinctly non-medieval and it was only by cropping it that the confusion about the historical origins of the image became possible.

-According to Bruno Weber and to astronomer Joseph Ashbrook, the depiction of a spherical heavenly vault separating the Earth from an outer realm is similar to the first illustration in Sebastian Münster's Cosmographia of 1544, a book which Flammarion, an ardent bibliophile and book collector, might have owned.
+According to Bruno Weber and to astronomer Joseph Ashbrook, the depiction of a spherical heavenly vault separating the Earth from an outer realm is similar to an illustration that begins the first chapter of Sebastian Münster's Cosmographia, first published in 1544, a book which Flammarion, an ardent bibliophile and book collector, might have owned.
+However, in 2002 Hans Gerhard Senger, an expert on the works of Nicholas of Cusa, argued against the image having been first created by Flammarion.